raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
 Your attack bonus with a spell attack equals your spellcasting ability modifier + your proficiency bonus.

 Most spells that require attack rolls involve ranged attacks.
-Remember that you have disadvantage on a ranged attack roll if you are within 5 feet of a hostile creature that can see you and that isn't incapacitated.
+Remember that you have disadvantage on a ranged attack roll if you are within 1.5m of a hostile creature that can see you and that isn't incapacitated.

 ### The Schools of Magic